Query the forecasting accuracy of your Weather Clock

-Please note, this form is designed only for reporting problems with either the weather scenery not moving at all, or showing a forecast that you think may be wrong.
+Please note, this form is designed only for reporting problems with either the weather scenery not moving at all, or consistently showing a forecast that you think may be wrong.
 If the problem would be better described as the scenery not lining up correctly, looking a bit strange or 'juddering', there is a more relevant form that you should complete instead.
-These can be found by returning to the previous page.
+These can be found by returning to the previous page or the in-text hyperlinks above.

 Before you begin completing the form found below, you may find the following information helpful, or even answers your concerns: